 The farther Liyana travels from her clan, the more she learns about Korbyn and herself, the less sure she is of her fate as a vessel.
 The Goat Clan needs Bayla to survive.
 Which means Liyana has to die.
 Unless a trickster god can pull off one more stunning feat and a mortal girl can find her own magic in time in Vessel (2012) by Sarah Beth Durst.

 Vessel is a great choice for anyone looking for a fantasy they can sink their teeth into.
 In a genre that is filled with tales of forbidden love and damsels in distress, Durst keeps the focus squarely on Liyana–a capable, clever heroine ready to rescue herself and maybe everyone else too.

 Durst peppers the novel with stories of her own making to show readers more of Liyana’s world and culture.
 Set in a haunting world filled with myth and magic this evocative book is filled with varied motives and a story that never quite leads where you expect from the completely original start to the refreshing and satisfying finish.

-Possible Pairings: Tiger Lily by Jody Lynn Anderson, Brightly Woven by Alexandra Bracken, The Girl of Fire and Thorns by Rae Carson, Graceling by Kristin Cashore, The Lost Sun by Tessa Gratton, Unearthly by Cynthia Hand, Castle in the Air by Diana Wynne Jones, Grave Mercy by Robin LaFevers, Silver Phoenix by Cindy Pon, The Thief by Megan Whalen Turner
+Possible Pairings: The Wrath and the Dawn by Renee Ahdieh, Tiger Lily by Jody Lynn Anderson, Brightly Woven by Alexandra Bracken, The Girl of Fire and Thorns by Rae Carson, Graceling by Kristin Cashore, The Lost Sun by Tessa Gratton, Unearthly by Cynthia Hand, Castle in the Air by Diana Wynne Jones, Grave Mercy by Robin LaFevers, Silver Phoenix by Cindy Pon, The Thief by Megan Whalen Turner

 *This book was acquired for review from the publisher/author